Didier Drogba

 $90M

-Two Chelsea legends, identical $90M fortunes, but Drogba built a global business empire while Lampard's wealth came almost entirely from his playing salary.
+Two Chelsea legends, identical $90M fortunes, but Drogba built a business empire while Lampard rode his goal-scoring consistency to the same finish line.

 Didier Drogba's Revenue